JonDouglas/jondouglas.github.io/_posts/2019-05-29-whats-next.md

 I did not go into this with a publisher, I've heard too many horror stories and was recommended to try self-publishing for my first time. **Boy was I wrong about that...**

-The true reality in self-publishing is that you need to wear even many hats.
+The true reality in self-publishing is that you need to wear even more hats.
 You have to be a:

 - Designer
 - Technical Writer